 So, why is D language underrated?
 One of the reasons is it does not have major backers such as big tech companies.
 Also, most programmers are accustomed to C++.
 It is a herculean task to dislodge a well-established programming language such as C++.

-Lua is another powerful programming language that is not highly appreciated as it should.
-It is a versatile language that can be used for all sorts of application.
+Lua is another powerful programming language that is not as highly appreciated as it should be.
+It is a versatile language that can be used for all sorts of applications.
 Whether you want to develop a web application or a game, the language is powerful enough to sort you out.

 What about the learning curve?
 With Lua, you don’t have to be stressed out about the time that it will take you to learn.
 In other words, it has a very short learning curve.
 The language has detailed friendly documentation and tutorials.

 It is obvious that game development requires lots of resources.
 Lua is capable of meeting this need thanks to its rich library of tools.
 The language is backed by dedicated tools, libraries, and full distributions and modules that be used for implementing complex tasks.

 It is very easy to build and install Lua.
 You simply need to download and follow the instructions that come in its package.
 Lua is a portable language that can be embedded in other programming languages such as C++.

 So, why is Lua on this list of underrated programming languages?
 One of the reasons is it does not have the power to support standalone apps.
 For this reason, it is always regarded as a secondary language.

 Ruby is a general-purpose, dynamic programming language that is mainly used to develop web applications.
 The language is known for its simplicity and elegance.
 It is a programming language that you can easily read and start using.
 Despite all these desirable attributes, Ruby still remains among the most underrated programming languages.

 One of the key characteristics of Ruby is its emphasis on convention rather than configuration.
 This simply means that programmers don’t have to spend a lot of time trying to configure different files.